LearnExcel.io

 Yes, you can use patterns instead of colors for the cell background by using the Fill Effects option.
 Click “More Colors” at the bottom of the Fill Color drop-down menu, and then click the “Fill Effects” button.
 You can choose from a variety of patterns or customize your pattern according to your needs.

 Yes, you can change the font color in cells with a background color.
-Simply select the cells you want to modify, click the Font Color icon, and select the appropriate color.
-Excel automatically adjusts the font color to ensure readability.
-However, it’s best to use high-contrast colors for better legibility.
+Simply select the cells you want to modify, click the Font Color icon (the letter A with a colored bar) on the Home tab, and select the appropriate color.
+The font color is independent of the fill, so it’s best to use high-contrast colors for better legibility.
+To change the font that appears across new workbooks, set your default font.

 The quickest way to remove cell color fill in Excel is to select the cell(s) you wish to remove the color from and click on the “No Fill” or “Clear” option in the Fill Color drop-down menu on the Home tab.
 Alternatively, you can use the keyboard shortcut Alt + H + H + N for super-fast cell color removal.